 All information provided is general in nature.
 For additional information relating to advance care planning, please speak to your health professional for advice about your specific circumstances.
 If you or someone you know is at immediate risk of harm to yourself or others, call 000.
 For Lifeline’s Crisis Counselling service call 13 11 14 or BeyondBlue on 1300 224 636.

-Let us help you say goodbye on your terms, by providing a high-quality cremation service at an affordable price.
+Let us help you say the perfect goodbye by providing a quality cremation with a high level of dedication and compassion.
 To arrange a cremation, call 1800 071 176 or visit the Bare Cremation website here.